Fit Cities through Improvements to Our Human-Built Physical & Social Environments

 Dr. Karen Lee is an Associate Professor of Public Health & Preventive Medicine in the Department of Medicine at the University of Alberta in Canada.
 She is also a Guest Professor for courses offered by other universities, such as the Designing Healthy Cities courses offered by Columbia University's EPIC Program each June.

-Dr. Karen Lee is also the founder of Dr. Karen Lee Health + Built Environment + Social Determinants Consulting, helping countries, municipalities and organizations towards achieving the goal of creating Global Fit Cities to prevent and reverse Non-Communicable Diseases such as heart disease, cancers and diabetes, and their key risk factors, now the leading causes of death, illness and healthcare costs globally, while achieving other critical co-benefits such as equity, environmental sustainability, universal accessibility, aging in place, safety and economic fitness.
+Dr. Karen Lee is also the founder of Dr. Karen Lee Health + Built Environment + Social Determinants Consulting, helping countries, municipalities and organizations towards achieving the goal of creating Fit Cities around the world, cities that help prevent and reverse Non-Communicable Diseases such as heart disease, cancers and diabetes, and their key risk factors, now the leading causes of death, illness and healthcare costs globally, while achieving other critical co-benefits such as equity, environmental sustainability, universal accessibility, aging in place, safety and economic fitness.

-Our Vision: Global Fit Cities through Improvements to Our Human-Built Physical & Social Environments, achieved through Cross-Sectoral Partnerships and Global Collaboration.
+Our Vision: Fit Cities around the world through Improvements to Our Human-Built Physical & Social Environments, achieved through Cross-Sectoral Partnerships and Global Collaboration.

 Our Mission: Supporting human, environmental and economic fitness in municipalities, cities and states globally through improvements to our human-built physical and social environments.
 We provide technical assistance in strategic planning, grant making, grant writing,intersectoral collaboration, evaluation, and community engagement to communities and organizations undertaking this work.
 We also support communities and organizations to develop, implement and evaluate successful cross-sectoral partnerships and global sharing of best practices required to undertake this work.